drchung5/LEAP-project02/README.md

-**Star Wars App**
+**Star Wars Peopl App**

-This Android application uses the *Star Wars API* (SWAPI) from https://swapi.dev/ to list movies, people, and planets from the Star Wars universe.
-At the time this app was created SWAPI only covers six of the movies:
+This Android application uses the *Star Wars API* (SWAPI) from https://swapi.dev/ build an application that displays a list of all the *people* in the SWAPI database.
+When you click on a person it displays a page with detailed information.
+The app also supports a *Floating Action Bar* that serves as a back button.

-1. Phantom Menace
-2. Attack of the Clones
-3. Rvenge of the Sith
-4. A New Hope
-5. The Empire Strike Back
-6. Return of the Jedi

-This app retrieves; movies(films), people, and planets.
-It displays names and ignores other information.
-SWAPI returns information in pages of 10.
-The app only displays the first 10 items.

 <hr>